marcusoftnet/marcusoftnet.github.io/_posts/2015-07-24-qa-how-big-is-a-work-item.md

 ---
 layout: post
-title: "QA: How big is a work item?"
+title: QA: How big is a work item?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-07-24 11:47:02
 tags: